ethereum-optimism/superchain-registry/README.md

    2. Challengers.
 This is the role that can delete `L2OutputOracleProxy`'s output roots in the Optimism protocol

+As a result, here is a visualization of all the relationships the `CheckSecuityConfigs.s.sol` script checks:

 ``` mermaid
 graph TD
   L1ERC721BridgeProxy -- "admin()" --> ProxyAdmin